tensorflow-riemopt: A Library for Optimization on Riemannian Manifolds: Comparison to related software

+Several Python libraries provide Riemannian optimization capabilities for machine learning.
+We compare \texttt{tensorflow-riemopt} with existing tools, highlighting differences in framework integration and production readiness.

+\texttt{Geoopt}~\citep{kochurov2020geoopt} is a research-oriented toolbox built on PyTorch~\citep{paszke2019pytorch}.
+It supports Riemannian SGD, adaptive optimization algorithms, and Markov chain Monte Carlo sampling methods.
+However, \texttt{Geoopt} does not provide integration with model serving and deployment infrastructure comparable to TensorFlow Extended.

-McTorch \cite{meghwanshi2018mctorch} is a manifold optimization library for deep learning, that extends the PyTorch C++ code base to closely follow its architecture.
-McTorch supports Riemannian variants of stochastic optimization algorithms, and also implements a collection of neural network layers with manifold-constrained parameters.
-McTorch shares the same limitations as Geoopt due to its dependency on PyTorch.
+\texttt{McTorch}~\citep{meghwanshi2018mctorch} is a manifold optimization library for deep learning that also leverages PyTorch capabilities. \texttt{McTorch} supports Riemannian variants of stochastic optimization algorithms, and also implements a collection of neural network layers with manifold-constrained parameters. \texttt{McTorch} shares the same limitations as \texttt{Geoopt} in its applicability for deployment in industrial settings.

-Pymanopt \cite{townsend2016pymanopt} is a Python package that computes gradients and Hessian-vector products on Riemannian manifolds, and provides the following solvers: steepest descent, conjugate gradients, the Nelder-Mead algorithm, and the Riemannian trust regions.
-Pymanopt leverages on Theano \cite{team2016theano} symbolic differentiation and on TensorFlow automatic differentiation for computing derivatives.
-Pymanopt is a great general-purpose tools for Riemannian optimization.
-However, it is not well-suited for neural network applications due to lack of supports for SGD algorithms.
-It is also not intended for production use.
+\texttt{Pymanopt}~\citep{townsend2016pymanopt} is a Python package for Riemannian optimization that provides solvers including steepest descent, conjugate gradients, and trust region methods.
+It leverages JAX~\citep{bradbury2018jax}, PyTorch and TensorFlow backends for automatic differentiation.
+While \texttt{Pymanopt} is well-suited for general optimization problems, it lacks stochastic gradient descent algorithms necessary for large-scale neural network training and is not designed for production deployment.

-Lastly but not least, there is Geomstats \cite{miolane2020geomstats} Python package for computations and statistics on nonlinear manifolds.
-Geomstats supports a broad list of manifolds such as hyperspheres, hyperbolic spaces, spaces of symmetric positive definite matrices and Lie groups of transformations.
-It also provides a modular library of differential geometry concepts, which includes the parallel transports, exponential and logarithmic maps, Levi-Civita connections, and Christoffel symbols.
-Geomstats focuses on research in differential geometry and education use cases, by providing low-level code that follows the Scikit-Learn \cite{pedregosa2011scikit} semantics.
-Geomstats examples also include a modified version of the Keras framework with support of the Riemannian SGD algorithm.
-However, it lacks engineering maintenance.
+\texttt{Geomstats}~\citep{miolane2020geomstats} package that focuses on research in differential geometry and education use cases, by providing low-level code that follows the \texttt{scikit-learn}~\citep{pedregosa2011scikit} semantics. \texttt{Geomstats} supports a broad list of manifolds and also provides a modular library of advanced differential geometry concepts, such as Levi-Civita connections and Christoffel symbols. \texttt{Geomstats} examples also contain a modified version of the Keras framework with support of Riemannian SGD algorithm; however, this fork lacks active maintenance and engineering support.

+Finally, a recent benchmark by~\citet{axen2023manifolds} compared \texttt{tensorflow-riemopt} with nine other Riemannian optimization libraries across various manifolds and dimensions.
+The study found \texttt{tensorflow-riemopt} particularly effective for high-dimensional manifolds, where it outperformed alternatives due to the optimized computational graph transformations.
+Further runtime benchmarks across related packages are provided in Appendix~\ref{appx:benchmarks}.